 MFA Thesis Requirement

 You will present your thesis project proposal to be reviewed and approved by your thesis project committee, prior to work on your thesis project.
+Then you will be ready to enroll in the MFA Thesis Project Preparation course.

 Upon final completion of the MFA thesis project, a public screening of MFA works for the year will be held with a question and answer session.
 The public screening will be the last requirement for the MFA thesis project and will serve as a celebration of your achievements.